 A beautiful and functional kitchen without compromising the sense of sweeping space created by the architect.

-A kitchen enabling large scale entertaining but maintaining a comfortable and domestic in feel.
+A kitchen enabling large scale entertaining but maintaining a comfortable and domestic feel.